onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   Every participant should implement a handler class that implements the AutomationCompositionElementListener interface from the Participant Intermediary.
 The intermediary listener class listens for the incoming events from the ACM-runtime and invoke the handler class implementations for various operations.
-This class implements the methods for deploying, undeploying, locking, unlocking , deleting, updating, preparing, reviewing, migrating, migrationPrechecking, priming, depriming requests that are coming from the ACM-runtime.
+This class implements the methods for deploying, undeploying, locking, unlocking, deleting, updating, preparing, reviewing, migrating, migrationPrechecking, priming, depriming requests that are coming from the ACM-runtime.
   The methods are as follows.

 .. code-block:: java